MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview.md

 ## Setup and Usage

 Please refer to the [Setup](../../../mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem#setup) and [Using PhraseRecognitionSubsystem](../../../mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem#using-phraserecognitionsubsystem) sections of the [`PhraseRecognitionSubsystem` doc](../../../mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem).
-Note for `WindowsPhraseRecognitionSubsystem`, configuration asset is not needed and the only capability needed in play settings in microphone.
+Note for `WindowsPhraseRecognitionSubsystem`, a configuration asset is not needed and the only capability needed in player settings is microphone.